quickthyme/graffeine/README.md

 ![sample_6](docs/sample_6.png)

-The `GraffeineRadialLabelLayer` is primarily designed to be used in conjunction with pie and donut charts, although they do work independently.
+The `GraffeinePieLabelLayer` is primarily designed to be used in conjunction with pie and donut charts, although they do work independently.
 For all intents and purposes, positioning labels in the radial label layer works just like positioning the pie slices.